-- ii.
+- i.
+Provide pre-service ESD competence development opportunities for young educators and for staff involved in the education sector. - ii.
 Include ESD related issues in in-service training and re-training programmes for educators at all levels of education and for other stakeholders in the educational field (Directors, Inspectors, Counselors, etc.). - iii.
-Familiarize educators with the pedagogical approaches of ESD in the formal and non-formal context and all the interested parties of the school process with the theory and praxis of the "Whole Institution Approach".
-In this context educators should be provided with the interdependence and freedom to undertake initiatives and adopt interactive methodologies in their educational practices. - iv.
-Develop criteria for validating and recognition of professional competence in ESD.
+Familiarize educators with the pedagogical approaches of ESD in the formal and nonformal context and all the interested parties of the school process with the theory and praxis of the "Whole Institution Approach". - iv.
+Develop criteria for validating professional competence in ESD i.
+Ensure that adequate ESD materials and other resources for educators, learners and researchers for all levels of education and training are available and open for public use.